Shakthivelms8/dp-420-cosmos-db-dev/instructions/12-sdk-indexing-policy-custom.md

 1. Open the **script.cs** code file.

-1. Update the existing variable named **endpoint** with its value set to the **endpoint** of the Azure Cosmos DB account you created earlier.
+1. Update the existing variable named **endpoint** with its value set to the **endpoint** of the Azure Cosmos DB account you created in previous lab.

     ```
     string endpoint = "<cosmos-endpoint>";